 What are international fees?

-The international fee is a combination of handling costs, customs charges and other expenses which must be paid when flying into certain countries.
+The international fee is a combination of handling costs, customs charges, and other expenses that must be paid when flying into certain countries.
 For example, when you fly from the United States to a Caribbean island, you’ll pay around $1,700.
 If flying to Mexico, it’ll be about $2,500.
 The international fee can cost as much as $10,000 when flying from the US to parts of Asia.

 If you’re flying within the US, you’ll pay a 7.5% Federal Excise Tax (FET) instead of international fees.

 Are International fees always applicable?
 Do the prices change based on events or time of the year?

 Private jet international fees are largely stable year-round.
 International fees are passed on directly from the arriving country to the broker or client, so operators tend to charge a uniform price.
 There’s no way to avoid paying them.